 [list of best practice competencies.
 Will depend on TSP and be locally tailored]

-Recognize TSP alert messages for distance and regional source events
+Recognize TSP alert messages for distance and regional source events.

-Identify each type of TSP message (information, watch, warning, advisory)
+Identify each type of TSP message (information, watch, warning, advisory).

-Quickly and accurately locate from the TSP messages or other providers the earthquake location, depth, and magnitude
+Quickly and accurately locate from the TSP messages or other providers the earthquake location, depth, and magnitude.

-Apply TSP tsunami advisory products to threshold table to initiate tsunami threat SOPs
+Apply TSP tsunami advisory products to threshold table to initiate tsunami threat SOPs.

-Issue national messages, check that they were transmitted, and manually retransmit them if necessary
+Issue national messages, check that they were transmitted, and manually retransmit them if necessary.

-Check that national messages are displayed on the national website and correct it if necessary
+Check that national messages are displayed on the national website and correct it if necessary.

-Demonstrate knowledge and ability to confirm and evaluate a tsunami with all available information, including getting additional seismic data, accessing and measuring sea level data, reviewing historical data, assessing models, monitoring news reports, and getting reports from countries
+Demonstrate knowledge and ability to confirm and evaluate a tsunami with all available information, including getting additional seismic data, accessing and measuring sea level data, reviewing historical data, assessing models, monitoring news reports, and getting reports from countries.

-Demonstrate ability to issue regularly updates or updates due to changing circumstances, including issuing cancellation or final messages
+Demonstrate ability to issue regularly updates or updates due to changing circumstances, including issuing cancellation or final messages.

 3.5 Can identify potential local source tsunami threats